 The Nominating and Corporate Governance Committee will consider director candidates recommended by stockholders.
 The Nominating and Corporate Governance Committee does not intend to alter the manner in which it evaluates candidates, including the minimum criteria set forth above, based on whether or not the candidate was recommended by a stockholder.
 Stockholders who wish to recommend individuals for consideration by the Nominating and Corporate Governance Committee to become nominees for election to the Board may do so by delivering a written recommendation to the Nominating and Corporate Governance Committee at the following address: 12130 Millennium Drive, #500, Los Angeles, CA 90094 not less than 90 days nor more than 120 days prior to the anniversary date of the mailing of the Company's proxy statement for the last Annual Meeting of Stockholders.
-Submissions must include the full name of the proposed nominee, a description of the proposed nominee's qualifications as a director and a representation that the nominating stockholder is a beneficial or record holder of the Company's stock and has been a holder for at least one year.
+Submissions must include the full name of the proposed nominee, a description of the proposed nominee's business experience for at least the previous five years, complete biographical information, a description of the proposed nominee's qualifications as a director and a representation that the nominating stockholder is a beneficial or record holder of the Company's stock and has been a holder for at least one year.
 Any such submission must be accompanied by the written consent of the proposed nominee to be named as a nominee and to serve as a director if elected.